-210 PRINCIPLES OF ACCOUNTING UC(CAN 2), CSU(CAN 2),
+210 PRINCIPLES OF ACCOUNTING

+UC, CSU, (CAN BUS 2)

-Corequisite: Accounting 211 Lecture: 3 hours per week
+Corequisite: Accounting 211

 Development of the basic principles and practices applicable to the general accounting process; application of these principles to the accounting cycle, statement preparation, and the problems of merchandise, depreciation, accounts receivable and payable as well as accruals and deferrals.
 Also includes coverage of the relationship of accounting to the economic environment and accounting information systems.
 Emphasis will be on case learning reflecting a users' perspective and on developing team learning and decision-making skills.